 Another snowflake craft!
 Did you see the colourful doily snowflakes we made the other day?
 Check them out.
 They’re gorgeous!

 You’ll find so many snowflake crafts here on my blog.
 We’ve made oodles of them over the years.

 And, here’s another one for your kids to make!
 These woven snowflakes are easy to make.
 You just need craft sticks or wooden coffee stirrers and yarn.
 Then kids can jazz them up with some sparkly gems.
 This is a great fine-motor craft for kids.
-Weaving in and out of the craft sticks really takes concentration and co-ordination too, and helps to prepare them for more complex projects like sewing or knitting .
+Winding the yarn in and out of the craft sticks really takes concentration and co-ordination too, and helps to prepare them for more complex projects like weaving or knitting .

 We loved all of the textures we used to make these snowflakes.
 A variety of unusual yarn really adds interest to these snowflakes.

 And then there’s the bling… Oh, how we love our bling.

 When the bling and the paint come out, you know it’s going to be a good craft session.